Counterproductive work behavior: Turnover

 Turnover is when employees leave the organization, either voluntarily (quitting) or involuntarily (being fired or laid off).
 Research on voluntary employee job turnover has attempted to understand the causes of individual decisions to leave an organization.
 It has been found that lower performance, lack of reward contingencies for performance, and better external job opportunities are the main causes.
 Other variables related to turnover are conditions in the external job market and the availability of other job opportunities, and length of employee tenure.
 Turnover can be optimal as when a poorly performing employee decides to leave an organization, or dysfunctional when the high turnover rates increase the costs associated with recruitment and training of new employees, or if good employees consistently decide to leave.
 Avoidable turnover is when the organization could have prevented it and unavoidable turnover is when the employee's decision to leave could not be prevented.

 The satisfaction–turnover relationship is affected by alternative job prospects.
 If an employee accepts an unsolicited job offer, job dissatisfaction was less predictive of turnover because the employee more likely left in response to "pull" (the lure of the other job) than "push" (the unattractiveness of the current job).
 Similarly, job dissatisfaction is more likely to translate into turnover when other employment opportunities are plentiful.

 Withdrawal

 Employee withdrawal consists of behaviors such as absence, lateness, and ultimately job turnover.
 Absence and lateness has attracted research as they disrupt organizational production, deliveries and services.
 Unsatisfied employees withdraw in order to avoid work tasks or pain, and remove themselves from their jobs.
 Withdrawal behavior may be explained as employee retaliation against inequity in the work setting.
 Withdrawal may also be part of a progressive model and relate to job dissatisfaction, job involvement, and organizational commitment.

-Side Effects of Aggressive Goal Setting

-Recent research highlights that aggressive goal-setting strategies can contribute to counterproductive work behavior (CWB) by fostering unethical practices, excessive risk-taking, and disengagement.
-According to Ordoñez, Schweitzer, Galinsky, and Bazerman (2009), when employees are given overly specific or excessively challenging goals, they may engage in deceptive tactics, unethical decision-making, and risk-prone behaviors to meet expectations.
-For example, past corporate scandals, such as those at Enron and Sears, illustrate how unrealistic performance targets pressured employees into fraudulent activities and unethical sales practices.
-Furthermore, the study suggests that goal fixation can narrow employees' focus, causing them to neglect broader ethical considerations and long-term organizational well-being.
-To mitigate these risks, organizations should implement balanced goal-setting frameworks that encourage ethical behavior, foster intrinsic motivation, and provide adequate oversight to prevent CWBs from emerging as a byproduct of misaligned performance incentives.